robcast/digilib/README.md

 3. build and run the webapp in the embedded Jetty runtime for development

-   `mvn jetty:run --projects webapp`
+   `mvn jetty:run-exploded --projects webapp`

-   and watch digilib at http://localhost:8080/digilib.html
+   and watch digilib at http://localhost:8080/digilib/digilib.html

-or follow the production build instructions in the on https://robcast.github.io/digilib/
+or follow the build and install instructions on the [documentation pages](https://robcast.github.io/digilib/).